 Garnet violet 1.98 ct*

-Beautiful violet garnet that, in addition to its striking color, is also very bright, making the stone very lively.
+Beautiful violet garnet that, in addition to its striking color, is also very clear, making the stone very lively.
 Garnets in this color are quite rare.
-These types of stones are completely natural and are perfect for use in a ring.
+These type of stones are completely natural and are perfect for use in a ring.